 I woke up early in the morning feeling dizzy knowing I did not get a good night sleep.
-No thanks to my diarrhea, but despite my mishap, I played golf with my best bud at KGC.
+No thanks to my diarrhea, but despite my mishap, I played golf across the new golf course netting installation with my best bud at KGC.

 The journey from Keramat AU takes about 40 minutes.
 We had to take the MRR2, on to Kesas and GPS some part of the way.
 Going there was a breeze since most of KLites are stilll hung over from weekend party.
 Heading back took us 1 hour, no thanks to the traffic.

 The road isn’t exactly smooth, there’s a lot of huge bumpers, gravels and uneven roads along the way.

 When we reached there, we were greeted by some Nepal or Bangladeshi, the first thing they asked was “Bola ada boss?
 Kalau takda RM20 for 12.”
 That was bad, although I do appreciate the concern.
 But think about it, if you’re going to play golf, wouldn’t you at least have all your equipment ready the night before?
 Like make sure you bring your Best Irons for Mid Handicappers.
 When I got to the counter, I told the girl some friend of mine made a booking (but actually I don’t know whether he did or not).
 She asked for her superior, whom spewed pretty nasty word, “Lain kali tak bole datang macam ni je, kene booking, nasib baik harini tak banyak flight.”
 Man that was cold and rude.
 I really wanted to leave the place and spend my money elsewhere but knowing that my best bud will be heading to West Coast in the evening, I shrugged and pretended I didn’t hear a thing.